microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ## Description

-The "on-premises" environment is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, databases, and sample application.
+The "on-premises" environment is deployed in two steps by scripts that invoke ARM Templates and Helm charts to create the AKS cluster, databases, and sample application.
+These environments will be created in your Azure subscription and in the OSSDBMigration resource group (by default).
 Your coach will provide you with a Resources.zip file that contains the files needed to deploy the "on-premises" environment.

    - Download the required Resources.zip file for this hack.
 You should do this in Azure Cloud Shell or in a Mac/Linux/WSL environment which has the Azure CLI installed.
    - Unzip the Resources.zip file to your home diretory